antonyk/game-of-life/README.md

 # Conway's Game of Life

-An implementation of Conway's game of life in React.js / Next.js See the live demo here: https://game-of-life-rose.vercel.app/
+A web-based implementation of Conway's game of life using React.js and Next.js

+- See the live demo here: https://game-of-life-rose.vercel.app/